eonx-com/easy-monorepo/packages/EasyStandard/docs/rectors/rectors.md

 ```
 **Parameters**

-- `replaceArray` - An array of strings that will be cut from the FQCN when searching for the class covered by this test.
+- `replaceArray` - An array of strings that will be cut from the FQCN (Fully Qualified Class Name) when searching for the class covered by this test.
 Default value: `[]`.

 ##### [\EonX\EasyStandard\Rector\AddSeeAnnotationRector][2]
 Adds `@see` annotation for data providers